batmanlab/twin-auxiliary-classifiers-gan/README.md

 </p>

-# To get the idea of our implemenation and run the simplified version of our method, do the follow:
+# To get the idea of our implementation and run the simplified version of our method, do the follow:

 ```